SleeplessByte/media-types-ruby/README.md

 ```

 ### Intermediate Checks

 The fixtures provided to the `assert_pass` and `assert_fail` methods are evaluated within the context of the block they are placed in.
-This way you can, for example, write a test for a (complex) optional attribute, without the need to have that test clutter the fixtures for the entire mediatype.
+It's therefore possible to write a test for a (complex) optional attribute, without that test cluttering the fixtures for the entire mediatype.

 ```ruby
   class MyMedia